 The Core organisational values are:

-• Quality – Assistance Dogs N.I is working towards membership of Assistance Dogs (UK).
+- Quality – Assistance Dogs N.I is working towards membership of Assistance Dogs International.

-• Affordability – ADNI will always own the dog, which we provide FREE OF CHARGE to those who meet our criteria.
+- Affordability – ADNI will always own the dog, which we provide FREE OF CHARGE TO INDIVIDUALS who meet our criteria.
 However, following placement, the recipient of a qualified dog will be responsible for all the associated costs in caring for the Assistance Dog such as veterinary bills, food, worming and working dog insurance.

 RATIONALE